FelixofRivia/SNDatLHC_RTDQM/README.md

 Where:
 - runNumber is an integer representing the desired run number;
 - fileNumber is the desired starting file within a run (the first one is 0);
-- the beamMode is a string describing the status of the beam, used to select the most appropriate plotting parameters;
+- beamMode is a string describing the status of the beam, used to select the most appropriate plotting parameters;

 ## Structure of the project
 The project is divided in the following way:
-- **monitor.py**:  the main scripts which initializes all parameters and creates threads;
+- **monitor.py**:  the main script which initializes all parameters and creates threads;
 - **board_mapping.json**: configuration file for the DAQ boards mapping to detector subsystems;
 - **luminosity.py**: script plotting luminosity in real time provided by ATLAS (feature not available outside SND@LHC monitoring machine);
 - **task.py**: script with utility functions used by threads;